Midnight Bourbon: 2021: Three-Year-Old Season

 Midnight Bourbon made his first start as a three-year-old on January 26, winning the Lecomte Stakes at Fair Grounds Racetrack.

-He then placed in the next two races on the Derby trail at Fair Grounds, coming third in the Risen Star Stakes behind Mandaloun and second in the Louisiana Derby behind Hot Rod Charlie.
-The three races earnt him enough points on the 2021 Road to the Kentucky Derby to qualify for the 2021 Kentucky Derby.
+He then placed in the next two races on the Derby trail at Fair Grounds, coming in third in the Risen Star Stakes behind Mandaloun and second in the Louisiana Derby behind Hot Rod Charlie.
+The three races earned him enough points on the 2021 Road to the Kentucky Derby to qualify for the 2021 Kentucky Derby.

-Midnight Bourbon made his next start in the 2021 Kentucky Derby, and finished sixth after a bad trip.
+Midnight Bourbon made his next start in the 2021 Kentucky Derby and finished sixth after a bad trip.

 His next start was in the Preakness Stakes, the second leg of the Triple Crown.
 He was sent off as the co-favorite with Kentucky Derby winner Medina Spirit at 5–2.
 Midnight Bourbon got a much better trip than in the Derby, running second most of the race behind Medina Spirit before passing him at the top of the stretch and looking to be the winner.
 However, Rombauer made a big move on the outside to win, with Midnight Bourbon finishing second.

 Midnight Bourbon bypassed the third leg of the Triple Crown, the Belmont Stakes, to have some time off and target the big races in the summer.

 He made his next start on July 17 in the Grade 1 Haskell Stakes at Monmouth Park Racetrack.
-He was full of running down the stretch but Hot Rod Charlie crossed over into his way and impeded his path, which caused Midnight Bourbon to throw his jockey Paco Lopez.
-Hot Rod Charlie crossed the finish line first was disqualified for his interference of Midnight Bourbon.
+In the stretch, Hot Rod Charlie crossed into his way and impeded his path, which caused Midnight Bourbon to throw his jockey, Paco Lopez.
+Hot Rod Charlie crossed the finish line first and was disqualified for his interference with Midnight Bourbon.
 Mandaloun, who had crossed second in a photo finish, was declared the official winner.

 Midnight Bourbon came out of the Haskell unhurt and made his next start in the Grade 1 Travers Stakes at Saratoga Racecourse on August 28.
 He led the race through relaxed early fractions and then was challenged by Essential Quality at the top of the stretch.
-Midnight Bourbon fought back gamely and was only a head behind Essential Quality at the wire.
+Midnight Bourbon fought back and was a head behind Essential Quality at the wire.